oneeve8/kobble-data/content/Githubsupport.md

 Sharing is one of the key features of Kobble.
 To purchase GitHub support, just tap the Home button and select the GitHub tab.

-(Assuming that you are going to have a free version non github version and a free github version, I would word it like this:)
+(Assuming that you are going to have a free non github version and a free github version, I would word it like this:)

 Kobble is free if you opt to have your data stored on your own device, or if you opt to select a public GitHub account.